supermarsx/automidi/readme.md

 - `GET /midi/devices` – lists available MIDI inputs and outputs
 - `POST /midi/send` – sends a raw MIDI message to a specified output

   A WebSocket on the same port handles the communication used by the frontend.
   When a client connects it sends the current device list and it pushes `devices` events whenever ports change.
 Incoming MIDI messages are forwarded as `midi` events so the UI can react in real time.
 Device listings, outgoing MIDI messages and automation commands are all transmitted over this socket as implemented in `useMidiConnection.ts` and `useKeyMacroPlayer.ts`.

+### API key

+Every request to the server, including WebSocket connections, must include the server's API key.
+When the server starts it prints this key to the console.
+You can also set it explicitly via the `API_KEY` environment variable.
+Configure the frontend in the **Settings** panel so the `API key` field matches the value logged by the server.
+A mismatched key will result in the connection being rejected with a `401` response.

 ### Shell command security